-Spark’s rich set of APIs would make your job easy if you have everything as dataframes and RDDs spread across multiple nodes in cluster.
-But the problem lies in building the required dataframes just so we can make use of the APIs provided by Spark.
+Spark’s rich set of APIs would make your job easy if you have everything as data frames and RDDs spread across multiple nodes in the cluster.
+But the problem lies in building the required data frames just so we can make use of the APIs provided by Spark.

-Here is a nice blog by Conor Murphy explaining about training and deploying multiple models at scale.
-This is great, but in practice we don’t just deploy one model per device.
-There can be multiple models per sensor, and there are also instances where prediction are used as features in other models.
+Here is a nice blog by Conor Murphy explaining training and deploying multiple models at scale.
+This is great, but in practice, we don’t just deploy one model per device.
+There can be multiple models per sensor, and there are also instances where predictions are used as features in other models.

-Did it work? well…
+Did it work?
+Well…

-We either scale the cluster or increase micro-batch intervals of the jobs to more than 30 seconds.
-And the max number of models that we could deploy in our cluster was also surprisingly small – 600 models on 24 cores with 24 kafka partitions.
+We either scale the cluster or increase the micro-batch intervals of the jobs to more than 30 seconds.
+And the max number of models that we could deploy in our cluster was also surprisingly small – 600 models on 24 cores with 24 Kafka partitions.

 Our problem does not only deals with ML models, but it also has custom code being written by our users that has to be executed on streaming data, which may be used as features in multiple ML models.
 So our challenge was to find implementations that also resolved such dependencies.

 It became clear to us that if we can build a DAG ourselves, there is scope of avoiding some redundant work.
 Spark builds DAGs before executing jobs, but we couldn’t find any high-level APIs that we could use.
-We had used a small python library called Graphkit to build an application previously.
+We had used a small Python library called Graphkit to build an application previously.